-- I. Initial Assessment After receiving a report, the Title IX Coordinator will make an initial assessment of the reported information and respond to any immediate concerns raised by the report.
-As part of the initial assessment, the Title IX Coordinator will: - a.)
-Assess whether the alleged behavior meets the conduct standards required by Title IX.
-Those alleged behaviors that fall outside Title IX will still be pursued in accordance with the University's Sexual Misconduct Policy and procedures found in the Student Handbook; - b.)
+I. Initial Assessment After receiving a report, the Title IX Coordinator will make an initial assessment of the reported information and respond to any immediate concerns raised by the report.
+As part of the initial assessment, the Title IX Coordinator will:

+b.)
 Assess the Complainant's safety and well-being and offer the University's support measures and assistance, regardless of whether the Complainant chooses to participate in the University grievance process.
 Supportive measures may be available to both the Complainant5 and Respondent6 and may include, but not be limited to, counseling, modifications of work or class schedules, campus escort services, no-contact orders between the parties, increased security, and monitoring of certain areas of the campus and other similar measures; and c.)
-Provide information regarding the steps necessary to file a formal complaint and explain the investigative and hearing process. - II.
-Title IX Process Upon completion of an Initial Assessment, a party may choose to proceed with a formal resolution by filing a complaint. - 1 The term "sexual assault" means an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation.
+Provide information regarding the steps necessary to file a formal complaint and explain the investigative and hearing process.

+II.
+Title IX Process Upon completion of an Initial Assessment, a party may choose to proceed with a formal resolution by filing a complaint.

+1 The term "sexual assault" means an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation.
 20 U.S.C.
+1092(f)(6)(A)(v).

-1092(f)(6)(A)(v). - 2 The term "dating violence" means violence committed by a person (A) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (B) where the existence of such relationship shall be determined based on a consideration of the following factors: (i) the length of the relationship, (ii) the type of relationship, and (iii) the frequency of interaction between the persons involved in the relationship.
+2 The term "dating violence" means violence committed by a person (A) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (B) where the existence of such relationship shall be determined based on a consideration of the following factors: (i) the length of the relationship, (ii) the type of relationship, and (iii) the frequency of interaction between the persons involved in the relationship.
 34 U.S.C.
+12291(a)(10).

-12291(a)(10). - 3 The term "domestic violence" includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.
+3 The term "domestic violence" includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.
 34 U.S.C.
+12291(a)(8).

-12291(a)(8). - 4 The term "stalking" means engaging in a course of conduct directed at a specific person that would cause a reasonable person to (A) fear for his or her safety or the safety of others, or (B) suffer substantial emotional distress.
+4 The term "stalking" means engaging in a course of conduct directed at a specific person that would cause a reasonable person to (A) fear for his or her safety or the safety of others, or (B) suffer substantial emotional distress.
 34 U.S.C.
 12291(a)(30).